so1icitx/vpn_security/README.markdown

 ## Stay Private, Stay Informed

-In 2025, online privacy demands more than just a VPN—it requires advanced defenses against AI-driven surveillance.
+In 2025, online privacy demands more than just a VPN, it requires advanced defenses against AI-driven surveillance.
 MullvadVPN and NymVPN lead the way with protocols like Daita and mixnets, offering robust protection against traffic analysis.
 By setting up these tools correctly, you can reclaim control over your digital footprint.
 Stay vigilant, choose providers with integrity, and support independent privacy advocates to keep the internet a freer place.

 Happy privatizing! 🔒